DamonLuck/damonluck.github.io/_posts/2017-05-31-hexagonal-architecture.md

   overlay_color: "#333"
 categories: Architecture
 ---
-<p class="intro">Under the N-Tier approach something always ends up leaking beyond their expected boundaries, especially when many developers are working on the same source.
-With Hexagonal architecture I've been able to keep these boundaries clean and easily spot any attempts to break these boundaries, which is often the case.</p>
+Under the N-Tier approach something always ends up leaking beyond their expected boundaries, especially when many developers are working on the same source.
+With Hexagonal architecture I've been able to keep these boundaries clean and easily spot any attempts to break these boundaries, which is often the case.

 ## So why's this any different
 As mentioned above the key here is project references.
 You start with a **Core** project where the common domain / business logic lives.
 If you need something from an external data source you add an interface to **Core** and call this.
 These data source interfaces are called **Secondary interfaces**.
 Anything exposed from the **Core** project itself is done so via a **Primary interface**.